Off-label Drug Use

 The FDA does not regulate the practice of medicine.
 In general, once the FDA approves a drug, licensed doctors can use it for any purpose they consider medically appropriate.

-One of the biggest problems related to widespread off-label use is the lack of information about how to best use the drug other than what was approved.
+One of the biggest problems related to widespread off-label use is the lack of information about how to best use the drug other than for what it was approved.
 The drug label is one of the most reliable and easy-to-find sources of information available to health professionals, caregivers, and patients.
 But the label can only contain the information that’s been approved by the FDA, and it does not cover off-label uses.

 Lack of information on off-label drug use and outcomes may also put patients at a higher risk for medication errors, side effects, and unwanted drug reactions.
 It’s important that the patient and doctor talk about the possible risks of using the drug and weigh them against the possible benefits.